BrianRudolph/No-Final/README.md

-NoFinal
+NoFinal     ---- NoFinal its like NoSQL but better
 =======

-Final alternatives are pretty cool, luckily ours is the best
+Final alternatives are pretty cool, luckily ours is the best.